D1935827V/spring_portfolio/README.md

 |**[Palindrome](https://github.com/D1935827V/spring_portfolio/issues/33)**|**Nicholas**|Add palindrome checker to About Me page, Spring MVC|

 ### TPT
-*Explained fibinachi sqequence and showed multiple methods to do it Recursion iteratees multiple times and exits a condition of a loop Memoize or use fast matrix exponentiation (not that important) Abstract methods: provide definitions but does not provide the implementation, which must be extended. polymorphism - the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types
+*Explained fibonacci sqequence and showed multiple methods to do it Recursion iterates multiple times and exits a condition of a loop Memoize or use fast matrix exponentiation (not that important) Abstract methods: provide definitions but does not provide the implementation, which must be extended. polymorphism - the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types